 \subsection{Moment-based approach}

-To solve the GK Boltzmann equation, we adopt a moment-based approach, projecting the ion GK distribution function onto Fourier--Hermite--Laguerre modes \citep{Mandell2018,Hoffmann2023GyrokineticOperators,Frei2023Moment-basedModel,Hoffmann2023GyrokineticShift,Mandell2023GX:Design}.
-We denote these modes as gyromoments (GMs) and express them as,
+To solve the GK Boltzmann equation, we adopt a moment-based approach, projecting the ion GK distribution function onto a basis of Fourier--Hermite--Laguerre modes \citep{Mandell2018,Hoffmann2023GyrokineticOperators,Frei2023Moment-basedModel,Hoffmann2023GyrokineticShift,Mandell2023GX:Design}.
+We denote these modes as gyromoments (GMs) and express them as

 where $k_x$ is the radial wave number, $k_y$ the binormal wave number, $H_p$ the normalized physicist's Hermite polynomial of order $p$, and $L_j$ the Laguerre polynomial of order $j$.